-Since COVID-19 is causing a lot of uncertainty with education, many parents are seeking alternative learning options.
+Since COVID-19 and other world events are causing a lot of uncertainty with education, many parents are seeking alternative learning options.
 The schooling landscape is always changing, and the virus has only accelerated this process.
 On the bright side, all this time away from traditional school has helped us highlight just how many alternatives are available to students.
 We’ve explored how to homeschool effectively, how to do online tutoring, and now we’ll be answering the following question: what is cross enrolment?

 Sign Up for Two Schools at Once (or more!)